 All students must obtain a Criminal Background History Check (CBHC) at the student's own expense.
-The results of the CBHC must be uploaded to ACEMAPP and will be reviewed by the Clinical Compliance Coordinator and Director of Clinical Operations and Experiential Learning.
+The results of the CBHC must be uploaded to ACEMAPP and will be reviewed by the Clinical Compliance Coordinator and Director of Clinical and Experiential Learning.

-In addition, any currently enrolled student who has been convicted of a crime must contact the SON Director of Clinical Operations and Experiential Learning (contact information can be found on 1st page) promptly.
+In addition, any currently enrolled student who has been convicted of a crime must contact the SON Director of Clinical and Experiential Learning promptly.
 Conviction of a crime may preclude continued enrollment in the SON and/or eligibility for clinical placement.